wallarm/product-documentation/docs/latest/user-guides/api-discovery.md

 Attacks on API endpoints are displayed in the **Hits** column.

 !!! info "Default period"
-    Each time you open the **API Discovery** section, the **Changes and hits since** filter goes to `Lask week` state, which means only hits within this period are displayed and [endpoint changes](#tracking-changes-in-api-structure) for the same period are highlighted.
+    Each time you open the **API Discovery** section, the **Changes and hits since** filter goes to `Lask week` state, which means only hits within this period are counted.

 You can manually change the time period.
 To see attacks for the selected period related to some endpoint, click number in the **Hits** column: